Printrbot/printrboardmodernmarlin/README.md

 ##### Linear Advance is enabled by default
-    Retraction distance should be limited to 0.7mm Default vaule is K0.08 Be sure to calibrate your extruder before a This can be adjusted while printing
+    Retraction distance should be limited to 0.7mm Default value is K0.08 Be sure to calibrate your extruder before a This can be adjusted while printing
     M900 K0.08 ;set k value
     M500 ;save